2.2.3 Living without chronic dysbiosis

 Chitosan:

 Derived from the shells of crustaceans, chitosan is a natural polymer that acts as a binder for fat-soluble toxins, heavy metals, and excess lipids.
+It has therapeutic effects against LPS.
 It is often used to support weight loss and detoxification by reducing the absorption of fats and toxins from the digestive system.
 Chitosan supplements are available in capsule form and can be helpful in detox protocols.

 Cilantro (Coriander): Cilantro is a natural herb known for its ability to mobilize heavy metals, particularly mercury, from tissues.
 While it may not be as potent as synthetic chelators, cilantro is often used in combination with other binders like chlorella to promote the safe excretion of heavy metals.
 It is a common addition to natural detox protocols and is consumed as fresh leaves, tinctures, or supplements.